Davidek776/greenhouse-frontend/readme.md

 The purpose of the project is to create web application for displaying temperature, humidity and Co2 levels in a greenhouse.
 It has also a feature for toggling and scheduling the water system and creating custom presets for vegetables with specific thresholds.
 This application is connected using REST to Backend part of the project, which is eventually communicating with real IoT sensors and servo motor.

+# Process
+Entire Greenhouse application consists of 3 projects, which are Frontend, Cloud and IoT.
+Each part was developed by specific sub-team and each sub-team consisted of 4 people.
+So, the entire applicatio was developed by 12 people.
+Each sub-team was actively communicating with each other and we used advanced SCRUM framework for large team, which is called LeSS framework.

 # End Result
 <h3>Website is published <a href="https://ham222.github.io/greenhouse-frontend/#/login">here</a></h3>